-We can calculate contribution margin in three forms – In total; Per unit and As a ratio.
+We can calculate contribution margin in three forms – In total, Per unit, and As a ratio.
 All three forms together help us understand how different factors – sales price, sales volume, variable costs, and fixed costs – connect to each other.
-Thus, they allow managers and management to make better decisions when it comes to sales and costs.
+Thus, they allow managers and management to make better decisions regarding sales and costs.

 Three Forms of Calculating Contribution

 One can also use the contribution margin to prepare a contribution margin income statement.
-This statement helps in understanding how sales will affect profitability and also cost behavior.
+This statement helps understand how sales will affect profitability and cost behavior.
 Amounts, such as sales, variable costs, and contribution margin, change in proportion to each other.
 For instance, if sales increase by 10%, then contribution margin and variable costs would also rise by 10%.
-The fixed costs, however, remains the same.
+The fixed costs, however, remain the same.

-Calculating per unit of contribution margin tells how sales of additional unit impact the net income.
+Calculating per unit of contribution margin tells how sales of additional units impact the net income.
 We can calculate it by subtracting the sales price per unit from the variable costs per unit.
-For example, a smartphone sells for $1000 and the variable cost of each unit is $600.
+For example, a smartphone sells for $1000, and the variable cost of each unit is $600.
 In this case, the contribution margin per unit is $400, or we can say selling each unit increase the net income by $400.
-We can also say that any increase in the selling price won’t affect the variable cost, and thus would lead to more profits only.
+We can also say that any increase in the selling price won’t affect the variable cost and thus would lead to more profits only.